Altai-man/ASN-BER/README.md

 }
 ```

-In this case, when the type is used as a part of a CHOICE, internal pair of CHOICE values is replaced with a simple type:
+In this case, when such type is used as a part of a CHOICE, internal pair of CHOICE values is replaced with just a type:

 ```
 class ProtocolChoice does ASNChoice {